 As passive house residential buildings and non-residential buildings are almost airtight, it´s very important to exchange the “used” indoor air by fresh outdoor air to keep the hygienic standards high.
-With the right technology a cheap and temperature neutral air conditioning is guaranteed.
+With the right technology, a cheap and temperature neutral air conditioning is guaranteed.

-Non-residential buildings like banks, schools, industry buildings etc. set even more requirements to the air conditioning as in those buildings the heat loads are produced by the equipment in the building like machines, computers and other working tools and don’t depend on the outdoor climate.
+Non-residential buildings like banks, schools, industrial buildings etc. set even more requirements to the air conditioning as in those buildings the heat loads are produced by the equipment in the building like machines, computers and other working tools and don’t depend on the outdoor climate.

-In public passive house buildings the VDI guidelines specify not only the optimal air amount balance and hereby the energy criteria but they also attach big importance to hygiene standards.
+In public passive house buildings, the VDI guidelines specify not only the optimal air amount balance and hereby the energy criteria but they also attach big importance to hygiene standards.
 These standards require special designs of the cooling systems which make it possible at all times to clean or even disinfect all components of the unit.

 As a central AHU is installed in the technical room of the building, the architectural design of the room has to take the size of the unit into account.
 The system always has to be accessible for hygienic maintenance works.

 The heating system is supposed to cover the heating needs of the building and simultaneously have enough reserve for the defrosting of the heat recovery units.
 There are two strategies for the defrosting process.
 One is preheating the outdoor air at temperatures lower than -5°C with the help of a heating coil on the outdoor air duct, which at the same time leads to overall pressure losses and therefore to higher energy loads of the supply air fan.
 This defrosting strategy usually uses a water-defrosting protection mixture which has a higher viscosity than water which leads to water pressure losses of approx. 40% which at the end requires more power consumption.